CADLAB-io/CADLAB.io-swarm-stack/README.md

 ## Backup & restore CADLAB

 ### Backing up CADLAB
-When you configure CADLAB, you can set the `automatic_backups` option in the `cadlab.json` file to make CADLAB perform backups on a regular basis.
+When you configure CADLAB, you can set the `backups` option in the `cadlab.json` file to make CADLAB perform backups on a regular basis.
 Read about this setting [here](#backups).
 CADLAB database, files, and git data (for stand-alone installation) will be automatically backed up and stored in the `/var/cadlab/backups` directory.
 CADLAB will store 10 of the most recent backup files.
 Backups are named using the following format `[current_timestamp]-yyyy-mm-dd_cadlab.tar.gz`.

 You can also perform backups manually using the CADLAB command-line utility.
 In order to do this, we need to execute a command in the `cadlab` container.